ugns/undergrid-hugo-site/content/post/matter-of-time/index.md

 restrict ::1

 # Needed for adding pool entries
-restrict source  limited kodnotrap nomodify noquery
+restrict source limited kod notrap nomodify noquery

 # Clients from this (example!) subnet have unlimited access, but only if
 # cryptographically authenticated.